richardsheridan/magic-afm/README.rst

 (snap-off) force and indentation, respectively.

 The "calculate properties" button rapidly fits all data in the file and creates new images for each in the "Image" menu.
-All calculated images can be exported by clicking "Export calculated maps" to various image and data formats.
+All calculated property masp can be exported like any other image by clicking "Export calculated maps".

 ..
 TODO: establish if you are in the magic ratio regime